ondrejspilka327/blazor-runtime-loaded-dynamic-component/README.md

 Safe, but less flexible.

 But you never know, it is sometimes worth of try undocummented things.
 Loading control/component dynamically with Blazor I tried some 2 years ago with no luck.
-So I tried again, being stubborn like old dog.
+So I tried again, being stubborn like an old dog.
 Simple thing it is to load type in runtime from assembly file using mighty reflection.

-And it works from very first moment.
+And it had worked from the very first moment!
-Clearly I was missing that <DynamicComponent> enabler.
+Clearly, I was missing that <DynamicComponent> enabler.
 Was I surprised?
 Honestly, not too much, after first five seconds of excitement I told to myself "well, it is logical it works".
 My compliments folks.

 Conclusion?
 Blazor server app and Blazor class libraries are allowing to build comprehensive and consistent plugin architecture software.
-Moreover, it adds few nice benefits:
+Moreover, they add few nice benefits:
 - modern type-safe, compiled fast language of choice, mine is C# 7, .NET Core
 - coherent packaged DLLs containing UI as well as backend, simple packaging
 - easy to implement type safety mechanisms like interface defined components
 - easy to implement security mechanisms like signing etc.
 - super simple debugging
 - easily extensible by unified logging, exception handling etc...
+- cool profiling options

 So I prepared very simple demo for curious readers.

-Please be aware the code is provided as is, as long the feature (or property) is not officially documented use on your own responsibility.
-I will do my best to confirm this is officially supported as soon as possible.

 # What's inside
 - DynamicComponentDemo - Blazor server app demonstrating runtime injected dynamic component